IN AUSTRALIA DURING WWII

 Flying Officer Adrian Philip Goldsmith (402500) shot down a "Tony" on 7 September 1943 and four other Japanese aircraft were claimed as probables or damaged.
 Squadron leader MacDonald was wounded and was forced to bale out of his aircraft.
 Pilot Officer Paul Dominic Tully (404998) was also forced to bale out of his Spitfire.

-Spitfires piloted by Flying Officer Granville Allen Mawer (403112) and Flying Officer Adam collided on 25 September 1943 tragically killing both men.
+Spitfires piloted by Flying Officer Granville Allen Mawer (403112) and Flying Officer John Phillip Adam (404491) collided on 26 September 1943 tragically killing both men.

 The Japanese carried out their final air raid (Raid No. 64) on 12 November 1943 in the Parap and Adelaide River areas as well as on Batchelor airfield.